glamboyosa/ionic-test/README.md

 tru server -t
 ```

-This will start a local development server and give it's URL.
+This will start a local development server and create a tunnel so that your phone application can communicate with the API.

+The `LocalTunnel` URL provided, copy this and update the following values with this URL:

+* `capacitor.config.json` has a key: `url:` within the `server:` object, add the value here.
+* `src/Home.tsx` has a constant called `BASE_URL`, add the value here.

 To start the Ionic app , first install dependencies via: